 a 3-minute read

 Let’s talk about post-purchase optimization because not enough people do.
 It’s a step that most businesses seem to forget about.
-But this step could be making people a lot more money than they make right now.
+But optimizing post-purchase conversions could be making eCommerce businesses a lot more money than they make right now.

 Picture the scene: you’ve identified, attracted, and wooed your lead into pulling out their credit card and making a purchase.
 You think to yourself that this is a win and think that the customer’s journey has ended there.
 Most businesses think the “selling” portion of their job is done.
 And, really, it could be.